SAP-samples/teched2022-DT262/exercises/ex2/README.md

 ## Summary

 Congratulations!
-You have now successfully modified a Pre-built Botusing the SAP Build Process Automation.
-We have looked at a basic POC that leverages the WorkflowManagement, Decision Logic and Approval Forms to create a Business Process.
+You have now successfully modified a Pre-built Bot using the SAP Build Process Automation.
+We have looked at a basic scenario that leverages the Workflow Management, Decision Logic and Approval Forms to create a Business Process.

 Continue to - [Exercise 3 - Excercise 3 ](../ex3/README.md)